Achy Obejas: Sexuality

-Obejas identifies as a lesbian and frequently references sexuality in her writing.
+Obejas is a lesbian and frequently references sexuality in her writing.
 Although she often writes about her characters' struggles with sexuality and family acceptance, in an interview with Chicago LGBT newspaper Windy City Times, she said she did not experience significant family problems because of her sexuality:

 Remember, Cuba was known as the brothel of the Caribbean prior to the revolution.
 People went to Cuba to do the things they couldn't do in their home countries, but were free to do there.
 So Cubans have a sort of thick skin to most sexual stuff, which is not to say that my parents did, but as a general rule in the environment and the culture, there's a lot more possibility.
 I never had any sense of shame or anything like that.

 On a personal level, Obejas says she always accepted her sexual identity as part of herself:

 In terms of my own sexuality, I don't know what it was, but I just never blinked.
 I was always amazed when other people did; I was always sort of flabbergasted when people would suffer angst about it.
 I understood that it was taboo and all of that, but I chalked it up as a kind of a generational problem.